SmartPracticeschool/SBSPS-Challenge-1198-AI-Recruiter--Shortlist-a-suitable-candidate-for-a-specific-Job-role./README.md

 4. Deploying the Model

-Note - Majorcodefinal.py contains all the backend code for this project and the web app is present in the flask_app folder.
+<B>Note - Majorcodefinal.py contains all the backend code for this project and the web app is present in the flask_app folder.</B>